runemalm/OpenDDD.NET/README.md

 OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

+**Note:** This project is currently in its alpha stage of development.
+While we strive to provide a comprehensive experience, please be aware of the following:

+- Not all links or features may be fully functional at this stage.
+- Some code sections may still be in progress or incomplete.

+We appreciate your understanding as we work towards further enhancing and stabilizing the project.
+Your feedback and contributions are invaluable in helping us reach a more polished state.

 ## Key Features

 - **Aggregates**: Define domain aggregates with clear boundaries and encapsulate domain logic within them.